justinvallely/UIObject/README.md

 ## License

-UIObject is available under the MIT license.
+UIObject is available under the Apache License 2.0.
 See the LICENSE file for more info.